Ed-Fi-Exchange-OSS/DataChecker/Readme.md

 * Clone this repository locally
 * Open the solution (MSDF.DataChecker.sln) file located in the root directory of the repository in Visual Studeio
 * Open the <project root./MSDF.DataChecker.WebApp/ClientApp folder in Powershell (or another shell and run:) <npm install -force>
-* Ensure the solution builds: Right click the *“MSDF.DataChecker.WebApp”* project and click rebuild.
+* Ensure the solution builds: Right click the *"MSDF.DataChecker.WebApp"* project and click rebuild.
 If you get any errors it's probably because you are missing one of the dependencies or prerequisites listed above.
 * Right Click on the WebApp folder and set it as the startup project.
-* In the WebApp project, configure both “appsettings.json” and "appsettings.Production.json".
+* In the WebApp project, configure both "appsettings.json" and "appsettings.Production.json".
 Specify your database engine (postgres of SqlServer) and your database connection string.
 * In visual studio open: Tools->Nuget Package Manager->Package Manager Console.
 * In the package manager console change the project to *dataChecker.Persistance*
+* If and only if this is an upgrade of an exisitng system, in the package manager console run: `Add-Migration MyMigration -context DatabaseContext`
-* In the package manager console run: `Update-Database -context DatabaseContext` to update the data base with the Migration files( DataChecker.Persistanc-> Migrations)
+* Run`Update-Database -context DatabaseContext` to update the data base with the Migration files( DataChecker.Persistanc-> Migrations)
-* Run `Add-Migration MyMigration -context DatabaseContext` and then `Update-Database -context DatabaseContext`, only for new Migrations.
 * Deploy the WebApp to a folder in the IIS root and convert it into an application in IIS.

 ## Docker Install ##
 The data checker web app is available as a docker container.
 At this time there is not a containerized version of the database.
 There is a sample docker-compose.yml file and both a postgres and SqlServer version of the database that can be found attached to the latest release in github.

+## Securing the Data Checker Web App ##

+At this time, data checker does not have an internal security (authentication and authorization) method built in.
+Data checker has the potential of having access to protected student data, this means that the application needs to be installed in such a a way that the web application and the database are not available unauthorized access.
+We recommend the following strategies.
+### Secure the database
+The Data Checker database has validation results and should be subject to the same security practices as the ODS.
+### Eliminate outside access to the data checker web app
+Like other internal EdFI tools (Admin App, Data Import), the data checker should not be on a web site that is available from the public internet.
+### Enable windows authentication for the data checker web app
+As an added level of security, windows authentication should be considered for the web app.
+This is done with the following steps.

+* Under server manger, go to the IIS role, open the security folder, and make sure that the optional feature 'Windows Authentication' is installed.
+* Restart IIS
+* In IIS, select the data checker web app and double click the 'authentication' icon on the right.
+Change "Anonymous Authentication" to disabled and "Windows Authentication" to enabled.
+Close the authentication tab.
+* Right click on the data checker web application, and choose "Edit Permissions..."
+* Go to the security tab
+* Click on the 'advanced' button
+* Click 'Disable Inheritance' , and choose the option to convert the inherited permissions to explicit permissions on that object.
+* Delete the access for the 'Users' group
+* Add a windows security group that includes the people that should be able to access the application and close this screen.
+* Test access using incognito mode in your browser to make sure that authentication is required.

 # Quick start guide #
 * Set up an environment that connects to an ODS you want to examine.
 It is highly recommended that the credentials used to connect to that ODS have read-only access.